 An elementary schooler who loves 'helping' in the kitchen but melts down if their cookies are burnt or their drawing isn't perfect.
 This is for the child who needs to see that even experts started as beginners.

 No specific previewing is required.
-However, be prepared for your child to ask to make biryani or visit an Indian grocery store to smell the spices mentioned in the book.
+Be prepared for your child to be curious about Indian cuisine and culture.
+They may want to try making biryani or visit an Indian grocery store to explore the spices mentioned in the book.
+This could be a great opportunity to learn together about different culinary traditions.
 A parent might choose this after hearing their child say 'I'm no good at this' or 'I give up' after a single unsuccessful try at a new hobby.

 Younger children (4-5) will focus on the vibrant illustrations and the sensory descriptions of the food.
 Older children (6-8) will more deeply internalize the message of the 'growth mindset' and the technical patience required for the 'dum' method.

-Unlike many 'trying again' books that focus on sports or school, this uses the sophisticated, multi-sensory world of Indian cuisine to illustrate perseverance, making it a feast for the eyes and the spirit.
+Unlike many 'trying again' books that focus on sports or school, this uses the rich and flavorful world of Indian cuisine to illustrate perseverance, making it a feast for the eyes and the spirit. ```

 Anni lives across from Cafe Flowerpot, where Uncle Haji makes a biryani so delicious it is legendary.
 Anni is determined to figure out the secret recipe.
 She spends her days observing, smelling, and experimenting in her own kitchen.
 Her first several attempts are not quite right, too spicy, too dry, or lacking that special something.
 Through trial, error, and a final bit of advice from Uncle Haji about the importance of 'dum' (slow cooking), Anni finally achieves her goal.